databrickslabs/cicd-templates/README.md

 dbx launch --job=<job-name>
 ```

-This type of deployment shall be mainly used from the CI pipeline in automated way during new release.
+This type of deployment shall be mainly used in automated way during new release.
+`dbx deploy` will change the job definition (unless `--files-only` option is provided).

 ## Troubleshooting